Up to 280 people feared dead after magnitude 5.9 earthquake hits eastern Afghanistan – KION546

 The earthquake hit at 1:24 a.m. about 46 kilometers (28.5 miles) southwest of the city of Khost, which lies close to the country’s border with Pakistan, according to the United States Geological Survey (USGS).

-The quake registered at a depth of 10 kilometers (6.2 miles), according to USGS.
+The quake registered at a depth of 10 kilometers (6.2 miles), according to USGS, which assigned the quake a yellow alert level — indicating a relatively localized impact.

 Casualties were reported in the Barmal, Zirok, Nika and Giyan districts of Paktika province, with more than 600 injured, according to Bakhtar.

 Local officials and residents have warned that the death toll is likely to rise, according to Bakhar.
-CNN is unable to independently confirm Bakhtar’s reporting.
+Full casualty figures are not yet clear, and CNN is unable to independently confirm Bakhtar’s reporting.

 Photos from Paktika province, just south of Khost province, show destroyed houses with only a wall or two still standing amid the rubble, and broken roof beams.